GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/analysis/probabilistic_inundation/README.md

 # Probabilistic Inundation calculations

-An updated version of these codes exists in the "BunburyBusselton" folder.
+An updated version of these codes exists in the [Bunbury-Busselton folder](../../../bunbury_busselton).
 That version is better structured and better documented, so preferable for further work.

 This folder contains scripts for probabilistic inundation calculation, which can be run after all the models in [../../swals](../../swals) have been simulated.